DarvidTorres/mydocs/Holberton School/C/memory.md

 ## malloc

 malloc: memory allocation.

+The `malloc` function is used to allocate a certain amount of memory during the execution of a program.
+It will request a block of memory from the heap.
+If the request is granted, the operating system will reserve the requested amount of memory and `malloc` will return a pointer to the reserved space.

 `malloc()`: function to request a block of heap memory.
 It returns a pointer of type void which can be cast into a pointer of any form.